 Since I also have a GMRS radio, I chose wide-band antennas that work on 2m, 70cm, and GMRS.
 My primary antenna is a 19-inch Tram 1181.
-It’s just a 1/4-wave antenna, but is also discrete.
+It’s just a 1/4-wave antenna, but it’s also discrete.
 When I want better performance, I mount a 40-inch Comet CA-2X4SRNMO, which is a 5/8-wave antenna.
 I’ve shared a photo in the album below.
 Both antennas are wide-banded and work well between 140-160 MHz and 435-465 MHz.
-I’m limited to the 1/2-wave Comet SBB-5NMO ham-only antenna if I have a rooftop cargo box mounted.
+I’m limited to a 1/2-wave Comet SBB-5NMO ham-only antenna if I have a rooftop cargo box mounted.
 I created a solution that allows me to mount it to my roof rack so that it can coexist with the cargo box (photo below).
-However, that mount can use only “no ground” antennas.
+However, that mount can use only “no ground plane” antennas.

 Connecting three transceivers to a single antenna port is where things get a little tricky.
-An antenna switch is the simple solution for sharing the ID-5100A and GMRS radios to a single antenna.
-But that cuts-off the the ham radio on the rare occasion that I want to use GMRS.
+An antenna switch is the simple solution for sharing a single antenna with the ID-5100A and GMRS radios.
+But that would cut-off the the ham radio on the rare occasion that I want to use GMRS.
 Instead, since 70cm and GMRS are both UHF frequencies, I use diplexers so that I can still use 2m/VHF while connected to my GMRS radio.
 The two CF-4160’s split the VHF and UHF signals, send UHF to an antenna switch near the driver’s seat (selects between 70cm and GMRS), and then recombines the VHF/UHF signals before routing to a CF-706A that’s on the backside of this panel (the red marking is the output to the antenna).
 The CF-706A adds 6m to the mix.
 For HF, I work only 6m and 10m from the roof.
 All lower frequencies go to a Scorpion antenna, described below.
 The recent addition of an “A-B” switch allows me to send VHF/UHF signals from the FT-857D to the roof, should anything happen to the ID-5100A.